jdarais/cobble/docs/cobble/docs/modules.md

 - `WORKSPACE`: _table_ - Contains information about the workspace
     - `dir`: _string_ - Absolute path to the workspace directory
+- `PROJECT`: _table_ - Contains information about the current project
+    - `dir`: _string_ - Relative path of the project from the workspace root
 - `PLATFORM`: _table_ - Contains information about the platform Cobble is able to discover
     - `arch`: _string_ - the platform architecture.
 One of [std::env::consts::ARCH](https://doc.rust-lang.org/std/env/consts/index.html)
     - `os_family`: _string_ - the platform OS family.
 One of [std::env::consts::FAMILY](https://doc.rust-lang.org/std/env/consts/constant.FAMILY.html)